Magnetic dipole operator from chiral effective field theory for many-body expansion methods: Introduction

 Calculating the electromagnetic structure of nuclei involves evaluating the electromagnetic nuclear current operator $J_\mu=(\rho, \v{j})$, with charge operator $\rho$ and three-vector current operator $\v{j}$, between initial and final states of the nuclear system $|i\rangle$ and $|f\rangle$.
 The Fourier transform of the current operator contains information about the charge and magnetization densities inside the nucleus.
 Because the nuclear states have a definite angular momentum, it is useful to decompose the nuclear current into its multipole components.
-For example, the current operator $\v{j}$ can be expressed in terms of magnetic multipole operators, the long-wavelength limits of which correspond to the magnetic moment operators, which are dominated by the magnetic dipole contribution.
+For example, the current operator $\v{j}$ can be expressed in terms of electric and magnetic multipole operators, the long-wavelength limits of which correspond to the electric and magnetic moment operators, where the magnetic dipole contribution is the focus of this work.
 With the magnetic dipole operator, one can calculate ground-state properties like the nuclear magnetic moment, defined by

 where $J$ and $M$ are the nuclear spin and its projection, respectively, and $\xi$ represents all other quantum numbers relevant to describe the state.
 In addition, one can calculate magnetic transitions between nuclear states.
 The probability of an initial state of the nucleus to emit or absorb a photon and transition to a final state is given by Fermi's golden rule~\cite{Suhonen2007}: